|Nutrition Facts (per serving)|

 Peel the potatoes, and slice them into 1/2-inch strips.

 In a large bowl, combine the water with 1 teaspoon of the salt and the sugar.
 Drop the potato slices into the water solution, and soak for 5 minutes.
 This will help to draw some of the moisture out of the potatoes so that they can bake up a little more crisply.
 Drain, and pat the potatoes dry with a towel.

 In a large bowl, toss the potatoes together with the remaining 1/2 teaspoon of salt and the olive oil, and toss to coat the potatoes evenly.
-Spread the potato slices in a single layer on a large baking sheet coated with non-stick cooking spray.
+Spread the potato slices in a single layer on the prepared large baking sheet.

 Raise the oven temperature to 500 F. Bake an additional 10 minutes, until the fries are crisp and golden.